Notiomastodon: Amahuacatherium

 Especially problematic is the genus Amahuacatherium, which was described in 1996 by Lidia Romero-Pittman based on a fragmented mandible and two isolated molars found in the Madre de Dios region of southeastern Peru.
 The findings come from the Ipururo Formation, which outcrops along the Madre de Dios River.
 However, a partial skeleton that had been discovered along with these fossils was lost during a violent flood.
 As a special feature of Amahuacatherium, the authors highlighted the short mandible with sockets for rudimentary incisors and molars with moderately complex molar masticatory surface pattern.
-The age of the sedimentary layers of these fossil remains is estimated at about 9.5 million years, which corresponds to the late Miocene.
+The age of the sedimentary layers of these fossil remains is estimated at 9.5 million years, which corresponds to the late Miocene.
 This would make Amahuacatherium one of the first mammals to reach South America from the north before the Great American Biotic Interchange, which would only begin about six million years later.
 Additionally, this find is much older than the gomphotherid evidence considered as the oldest in both Central and South America, dating back to 7 and 2.5 million years, respectively.
 Only a few years later, several authors expressed doubts about the identity of this genus and its age.
 For example, their molars were considered to be barely distinguishable from other South American gomphotheres and the presence of alveoli for the lower tusks would be a misinterpretation of the mandibular cavities.
 Geologic age is also difficult to determine due to the complex stratigraphic conditions at the site.
 Other scientists agreed with this, and further dental analysis revealed no significant differences with Notiomastodon, relative to the other South American finds.